Dilshan1997/Dilshan1997/README.md

 - 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play cricket and play guitar / drums

-## I'm a 3rd year undergraduate of Sabaragamuwa University, follow by BSc(hons) Information Systems Degree pragram..
+## I'm a 3rd year undergraduate of Sabaragamuwa University..

 ### Connect with me: